Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Testing windrose planarity with fixed planar embedding

 \begin{theorem} \lemmaplanecharacterization \end{theorem}

-\begin{proof} For the necessity, assume that there exists a windrose-planar drawing $\Gamma$ of $(G,Q)$.
+\begin{proof} For the sufficiency, assume that there exists a windrose-planar drawing $\Gamma$ of $(G,Q)$.
 Then, $\Gamma$ defines a large-angle assignment $L$.
 By Observation~\ref{obs:windrose-to-labeling}, $Q$ and $L$ uniquely determine a labeling $A_{Q,L}$.
 Since $\Gamma$ is an angular drawing of $(G,A_{Q,L})$, by Lemma~\ref{lem:angular-labeling-necessary}, $A_{Q,L}$ is angular.

-We now prove the sufficiency.
-Let $(G,Q)$ be a \qc graph with a large-angle assignment $L$ such that $A_{Q,L}$ is angular.
+We now prove the necessity.
+Let $(G,Q)$ be a \qc plane graph with a large-angle assignment $L$ such that $A_{Q,L}$ is angular.
 Then, by Lemma~\ref{lem:triangulate-angular-labeling}, $G$ can be augmented to a triangulated plane graph $G'$ with angular labeling $A'$ that refines $A_{Q,L}$ in $O(n)$ time.
+Note that this augmentation only adds edges, so $G'$ has $n$ vertices.
 Let $Q'=Q_{A'}$ be the set of q-constraints determined by $A'$ (Observation~\ref{obs:labeling-to-constraints}).
-By Theorem~\ref{th:internally-triangulated-characterization}, $(G',Q')$ admits a $1$-bend windrose-planar drawing $\Gamma'$ on an $O(n) \times O(n)$ grid, which can be constructed in $O(n)$ time.
-Since all the q-constraints in $Q$ also belong to $Q'$, the drawing $\Gamma$ of $(G,Q)$ obtained by removing edges and vertices in $G' \setminus G$ from $\Gamma'$ is a $1$-bend windrose-planar drawing on an $O(n) \times O(n)$ grid. \end{proof}
+By Theorem~\ref{th:internally-triangulated-characterization}, $(G',Q')$ admits a $1$-bend windrose-planar drawing $\Gamma'$ on the $3n \times 3n$ grid, which can be constructed in $O(n)$ time and has at most $2n-5$ bends.
+Since all the q-constraints in $Q$ also belong to $Q'$, the drawing $\Gamma$ of $(G,Q)$ obtained by removing edges and vertices in $G' \setminus G$ from $\Gamma'$ is a $1$-bend windrose-planar drawing with the same properties as $\Gamma'$. \end{proof}

 We are now ready to prove the main result of the section.
 By Lemma~\ref{lem:large-angle-assignment}, it is possible to compute in $O(n \log^3 n)$ time a large-angle assignment $L$ for $(G,Q)$, if one exists, such that the corresponding labeling $A_{Q,L}$ is angular.
-By Theorem~\ref{th:plane-characterization}, if $L$ exists, then $(G,Q)$ admits a $1$-bend windrose-planar drawing on the $O(n)\times O(n)$ grid that can be computed in $O(n)$ time.
+Then, if $L$ exists, we can construct in linear time a drawing of $(G,Q)$ with the properties described in Theorem~\ref{th:plane-characterization}.
+We summarize this result in the following theorem.

 \begin{theorem} \maintheorem \end{theorem}